cert-manager/website/content/en/docs/usage/certificate.md

-A basic Certificate resource, for the `example.com` and `www.example.com` DNS names, `spiffe://cluster.local/ns/sandbox/sa/example` URI Subject Alternative Name, that is valid for 90d and renews 15d before expiry is below:
+A basic Certificate resource, for the `example.com` and `www.example.com` DNS names, `spiffe://cluster.local/ns/sandbox/sa/example` URI Subject Alternative Name, that is valid for 90 days and renews 15 days before expiry is below:

 ```yaml